glic3rinu/glic3rinu.github.io/pages/lessons-learned-communitylab.md

 7. **Common development tools and network utils are missing :(**

-    For sure your `experiment.sh` will start with something like this (and hope for Internet connectivity being available too):
+    For sure your first `experiment.sh` will start with something like this (and hope for Internet connectivity being available too):

     ```bash
     apt-get update && \
     apt-get install -y inetutils-ping git traceroute tcpdump nano strace screen
     ```

-    Also you can [create your own sliver templates](https://wiki.confine-project.eu/soft:debian-template), but most probably you'll have to learn a few things that you don't want to.
+    Also you can [create your own sliver templates](https://wiki.confine-project.eu/soft:debian-template), but most probably you'll have to learn a few things that you didn't want to.

 8. **Did you forgot to set the slice state to start?**